Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 After pairing, the operation screen of the SwitchBot Evaporative Humidifier will display the comfort level of humidity.
 You will also be able to use the "Auto" and "Humidity" modes.
 Moreover, the SwitchBot Evaporative Humidifier will automatically stop operating two minutes after reaching the set target humidity level.

-5．

-If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---